TvanZ/IR2/README.md

 ### Weekly Questions
 For our upcoming advisor meeting, we would like to discuss: <br>
 <br>
       (1.)
-Are there any suggestions for moving through the hyperparameter space —— in particular, for hidden size?
+Are there any suggestions for moving through the hyperparameter space —— in particular, for the hidden size              parameter?
 <br>
 <br>
       (2.)
 Can you verify that our current implementation is correct?